CancerAidDev/elm-sortable-table/README.md

 ### Simple By Default

-I designed this library to have a very smooth learning curve.
+We designed this library to have a very smooth learning curve.
 As you read the docs, you start with the simplest functions.
 Predefined columns, and very little customization.
 This makes it easier for the reader to build a basic intuition for how things work.

 The trick is that all these simple functions are defined in terms of crazier ones that allow for more customization.
 As the user **NEEDS** that complexity, they can read on and gradually use the parts that are relevant to them.
 This means the user never finds themselves in a situation where they have to learn a bunch of stuff that does not actually matter to them.
 At the same time, that stuff is there when they need it.